That-Dev-Girl-Sites/talks.jhalabi.com/blocktheme/slides.md

 ---

-<h1 class="r-fit-text">Issue #1: The blocks</h1>
+<h1 class="r-fit-text">Issue #1: Block visibility</h1>

-* Theme blocks are visible to the post editor
+* Theme blocks are visible in the block inserter
-* We don't want them to be seen, edited, or moved by a content editor
+* But... we don't want them to be seen, edited, or moved by a content editor
 * Also caused a block error in the customizer

 ---